-Taking all of this into account, it would be amiss to say that the pill is completely redundant in the treatment of PCOS.
-It does bring symptomatic relief to a lot of women, particularly those with heavily hyperandrogenic PCOS.
+Taking all of this into account, it would be a miss to say that the pill is completely redundant in the treatment of PCOS.
+It does bring symptomatic relief to a lot of women, particularly those with heavily hyperandrogenic PCOS (Polycystic Ovary Syndrome).
 As a means of birth control, it is one of the most widely used options available.
 It also appears to reduce the risk of developing endometrial cancer.
 Women with PCOS are up to three times more likely to be diagnosed with endometrial cancer, due to unopposed exposure of the uterus to oestrogen.
 Taking the pill could significantly reduce this risk.

-Thus, the pill should not be disregarded as an option for treating PCOS, but doctors should be prepared to explore other options alongside, or in place of it, rather than seeing it as the treatment of choice for all patients.
+Thus, the pill should not be disregarded as an option for treating PCOS, but doctors should be prepared to explore other options alongside or in place of it.
+That is not seeing it as the treatment of choice for all patients.

-5) The best way of managing PCOS is with changes to the diet and lifestyle
+5) The best way of managing PCOS (Polycystic Ovary Syndrome) is with changes to the diet and lifestyle

 As described above, medications are often used to treat the condition: the pill is commonly prescribed to manage the symptoms of excess androgens.
 Metformin, an anti-diabetic drug, is widely used to manage insulin resistance (even though studies on its effectiveness are contradictory); and clomiphene citrate is regularly used to treat infertility.
 Short-term relief from symptoms is one thing, but it is far better to identify and eradicate the cause of PCOS, with a view to providing permanent symptomatic relief.

-Dr. Majeda Al-Azemi, a consultant and professor of Obstetrics and Gynaecology at Kuwait University, estimates that over 50% of PCOS cases can be reversed by weight loss alone, demonstrating the huge potential of adopting a healthy diet, not only for providing symptomatic relief, but also in alleviating the need to take long-term medication.
+Dr. Majeda Al-Azemi, a consultant and professor of Obstetrics and Genecology at Kuwait University, estimates that over 50% of PCOS cases can be reversed by weight loss alone.
+Thus demonstrated the huge potential of adopting a healthy diet, not only for providing symptomatic relief, but also in alleviating the need to take long-term medication.

-Even those who have a genetic predisposition to the condition, such as babies born with heightened levels of anti-Müllerian hormone, who frequently go on to develop PCOS-like symptoms in adulthood, can take preventative steps to minimise the impact, through maintaining a healthy BMI and a balanced diet.
+Even those who have a genetic predisposition to the condition, such as babies born with heightened levels of anti-Müllerian hormone, go on to develop PCOS-like symptoms in adulthood.
+They can take preventative steps to minimize the impact, through maintaining a healthy BMI and a balanced diet.

-To have PCOS is to exist in a state of chronic, low-grade inflammation.
+To have PCOS (Polycystic Ovary Syndrome) is to exist in a state of chronic, low-grade inflammation.
 Thus, adopting an anti-inflammatory diet can only help.
-Avoiding processed food, tobacco, excess alcohol; minimising sugar intake (very, very important for the management of insulin resistance); and avoiding exposure to harmful environmental irritants, including endocrine disruptors.
-Supplementing your diet with magnesium, which is anti-inflammatory, but also naturally lowers insulin levels; consulting a naturopathic doctor, who can advise on which herbal or natural medications may work on a case-by-case basis.
+Avoiding processed food, tobacco, excess alcohol; minimizing sugar intake is important for the management of insulin resistance.
+However, avoiding exposure to harmful environmental irritants, including endocrine disruptors also manage insulin resistance.
+Supplementing your diet with magnesium, which is anti-inflammatory, but also naturally lowers insulin levels.
+However, consulting a naturopathic doctor, who can advise on which herbal or natural medications may work on a case-by-case basis.
 All of these factors can help.

-Adopting a good, well balanced diet not only lowers BMI and improves body composition, but also promotes hormonal balance, improves menstrual regularity, increases spontaneous pregnancy rates, lowers blood pressure, and reduces blood glucose levels.
+Adopting a good, well balanced diet not only lowers BMI and improves body composition, but also promotes hormonal balance.
+However, it also improves menstrual regularity, increases spontaneous pregnancy rates, lowers blood pressure, and reduces blood glucose levels.
 The longer term risk of developing associated conditions and health complications, such as diabetes type 2, are also reduced.
-Women who have insulin resistance are also at a higher risk of developing gestational diabetes, which can lead to complications such as polyhydramnios, pre-eclampsia, pre-term delivery and large birth weight, as well as increasing the risk of foetal mortality (fortunately this is very rare).
+Women who have insulin resistance are also at a higher risk of developing gestational diabetes.
+It can lead to complications such as polyhydramnios, pre-eclampsia, pre-term delivery and large birth weight, as well as increasing the risk of foetal mortality.

-To conclude, PCOS is a syndrome, with a range of associated symptoms.
+PCOS (Polycystic Ovary Syndrome) is a syndrome, with a range of associated symptoms.
 Not all symptoms will affect every patient.
 The best management of the condition comes from having a better understanding of your own body.
 Making lifestyle changes will not only improve your PCOS symptoms, but also your general health and wellbeing.
 A PCOS diagnosis does not need to be a lifelong affliction; it should be life-changing, but for the better, not for the worse.